LoopPerfect/build-infer/README.md

 Self-service distributions of BuildInfer.

-We usually like to be on-hand to guide the transpilation process and fix any issue that arise, but if that does not work for your use-case, then we also provide this self-service page.
+We usually like to be on-hand to guide the transpilation process and fix any issues that arise.
+If that does not work for your use-case, then we also provide this self-service page.

 If you run into any problems, please get in-touch (support@loopperfect.com) or [create an issue](https://github.com/LoopPerfect/build-infer/issues/new).